Diabetes Management Tips for your Feet

 The World Health Organization says that over 340 million people worldwide are diabetic.
 People affected by diabetes know that amputation is a common threat they need to avoid.
 Fortunately for many, amputation is avoidable by taking proper care of one’s body.
+The following diabetes management tips can help you take care of your feet.
 In cases where amputation is determined to be necessary, physicians can focus on helping their patients adjust to life with prosthetic limbs.

 When it comes to managing diabetes, getting plenty of exercise, monitoring the level of glucose in one’s bloodstream, and maintaining a healthy weight help a lot.
 However, it’s important to remember that diabetes can also cause ulcers and gangrene.
 Diabetics should put a lot of effort into preventing these conditions so that their limbs don’t eventually need amputation.